 We’ve split this section down into three areas, Short Term, Long Term and Student Accommodation.
-Short Term features links to sites for the likes of hotels, B&Bs, hostels etc. Basically any accommodation that is for a short term stay in Dublin.
-Long Term links to resources on apartments, housing and staying for the medium to long term, and Student Accommodation We’ve also included information relating to Student Accommodation.
+Short Term features links to sites for the likes of hotels, B&Bs, hostels etc. Long Term links to resources on apartments, housing and staying for the medium to long term, and Student Accommodation is links to on campus and private rented properties.

 Dublin is an ideal base for a short break and we’d be more than delighted to have you visit.
 There’s so much to see and do with the city, sea and mountains all within easy reach.
 Of course there’s a lot of different options for accommodation from hotels to hostels to Air B’n’B and more.
 We’ve linked to the best listings from around the web to make things a bit easier.
 If you’re already in the city, the symbol to look out for is ‘Follow the Shamrock’ which is Fáilte Ireland’s seal of approval.
 Oh, and the average price of a hotel room is €129 as of March 2016.